dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 how the system bootstraps itself into being, would agree.
 Bitcoin is not a simulation, nor is it made up out of thin air.
-It is rooted in and related to physical reality, even though the fruits of the network are ethereal, meaning that they can neither be touched or held.
+It is rooted in and related to physical reality, even though the fruits of the network are ethereal, meaning that they can neither be touched nor held.
 Nevertheless, it is more real than the paper bills that most people call "money," or the credit cards that we use to pay for our groceries.